-- Dance

-- Drama

-- Physical Education

-- Certificate III in Fitness.

-- Refine their performance technique in Jazz, Musical Theatre and Contemporary - Extend their understanding and use space, time, dynamics and relationships to expand their choreographic intentions - Extend technical skills, increasing their confidence, accuracy, clarity of movement and projection - Reflect on the development of traditional and contemporary styles of dance and how choreographers can be identified through the style of their choreography - Explore meaning and interpretation, forms and elements, and social, cultural and historical contexts of dance as they make and respond to dance - Evaluate dancers' success in expressing the choreographers' intentions and the use of expressive skills in dances they view and perform - Understand that safe dance practices underlie all experiences in the study of dance - Perform within their own body capabilities and work safely in groups.

-- Learn Musical Theatre routine taught by an industry professional. - Create a Musical Theatre routine in small groups. - Create a Contemporary routine that conveys a message to the audience. - Analyse a contemporary Dance Routine

-Dance appeals to students who would rather be moving and creating in the space than sitting behind a desk; ideal for a kinesthetic and creative learner.

-Professional Dancer, Choreographer, Reviewer, Costume Designer, Actor, Director, Photographer, Events Manager.

-Student supplied laptop with sound editing software (Power sound free editor or similar), iPod, MP3 player; College to supply texts, tap shoes and study materials.
+Pathways to Senior Subjects Dance Drama Physical Education Certificate III in Fitness.
+Learning experiences Students will: Refine their performance technique in Jazz, Musical Theatre and Contemporary Extend their understanding and use space, time, dynamics and relationships to expand their choreographic intentions Extend technical skills, increasing their confidence, accuracy, clarity of movement and projection Reflect on the development of traditional and contemporary styles of dance and how choreographers can be identified through the style of their choreography Explore meaning and interpretation, forms and elements, and social, cultural and historical contexts of dance as they make and respond to dance Evaluate dancers' success in expressing the choreographers' intentions and the use of expressive skills in dances they view and perform Understand that safe dance practices underlie all experiences in the study of dance Perform within their own body capabilities and work safely in groups.
+Assessment Students will: Learn Musical Theatre routine taught by an industry professional.
+Create a Musical Theatre routine in small groups.
+Create a Contemporary routine that conveys a message to the audience.
+Analyse a contemporary Dance Routine This subject caters to Dance appeals to students who would rather be moving and creating in the space than sitting behind a desk; ideal for a kinesthetic and creative learner.
+Career Aspirations Professional Dancer, Choreographer, Reviewer, Costume Designer, Actor, Director, Photographer, Events Manager.
+Resources required Student supplied laptop with sound editing software (Power sound free editor or similar), iPod, MP3 player; College to supply texts, tap shoes and study materials.